Part D Prescription Drug Plans

 Making Part D work

-In 2025, several significant updates will affect Medicare Part D enrollees, including a substantial improvement with the implementation of a $2,000 out-of-pocket cap.
-This means that once you reach $2,000 in prescription expenses, you will not have additional out-of-pocket costs for the remainder of the year.
-This change represents a notable reduction from previous thresholds, aimed at helping individuals manage high prescription costs throughout the year.
+Your out-of-pocket spending on covered drugs will be capped at $2,100 in 2026..
+This means that once you reach $2,100 in prescription expenses, you will not have additional out-of-pocket costs for the remainder of the year.
+This cap is aimed at helping individuals manage high prescription costs throughout the year.

 - Annual deductible.
 If your plan has a deductible, you will pay 100% of your gross covered prescription drug costs until the annual deductible is met.

 - Initial coverage.
 Once the annual deductible is met, you will pay 25% coinsurance for covered Part D drugs.
-This phase ends when you have reached the annual out-of-pocket cap of $2,000 for 2025.
+This phase ends when you have reached the annual out-of pocket cap of $2,100 for 2026.

 These updates aim to make Part D costs more predictable and manageable, especially for those with high-cost medications.
 The changes are part of the broader Inflation Reduction Act adjustments, which bring greater financial relief to Medicare enrollees in need of costly prescriptions.